Prag8855/aab/content/guides/blue-card.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-home-country).

+You can't work while you wait for your Blue Card.
+This can take a few months.
+During that time, you must buy food and pay rent with no income.
+It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country).

-**These instructions are for Berlin only**.
-The process can be different in other German cities.
+**The instructions below are only for Berlin**.
+If you live elsewhere in Germany, the process can be different.

+???
+What about job seeker visa ???

 ### 1. Come to Germany

 [Come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [look for work](/guides/find-a-job-in-berlin).

-**If you are a citizen of {{AUFENTHV_41_COUNTRIES}}**, you don't need a visa to travel to Germany.
-You can stay in Germany for 90 days before you need a residence permit.
+* **If you are a citizen of {{AUFENTHV_41_COUNTRIES}}**, you don't need a visa to travel to Germany.
+You can stay 90 days in Germany without a residence permit.[^9]

-**If you are a citizen of any other country**, you need a [job seeker visa](/glossary/Job%20seeker%20visa) to come to Germany.
+* **If you are a citizen of any other country**, you need a [job seeker visa](/glossary/Job%20seeker%20visa) to come to Germany.
+It might be easier to [apply for the Blue Card in your home country](#how-to-apply-in-your-country).

-**If you already have a residence permit**, you can stay in Germany.
-When you apply for a Blue Card, your current residence permit stays valid until you get the Blue Card.
+* **If you already have a [residence permit](/glossary/Aufenthaltstitel)**, you can stay in Germany.
+When you apply for a Blue Card, your current residence permit stays valid until the *[[Ausländerbehörde]]* makes a decision.
+[If your residence permit expires](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon) while you wait for your Blue Card, you don't have to leave Germany.

-**If you have a [tourist visa](/glossary/Schengen%20visa)**, you can't apply for a Blue Card.
+* **If you have a [tourist visa](/glossary/Schengen%20visa)**, you can't apply for a Blue Card.
 You can't look for work with a tourist visa.
 Your Blue Card application will be rejected.

-If you can, [find an apartment](/guides/find-a-flat-in-berlin) before you come to Germany.
-It's really hard to find an apartment in some cities.
-It's easier to find an apartment if you already have a job offer.
-You can also stay in a temporary place: a friend's house, a hotel or a furnished apartment.
-Make sure that you can [register your address](/glossary/Anmeldung) at this place.

 ### 2. Find a job

-You must have a job offer before you apply for the Blue Card.
+You must have a job offer **before you apply** for the Blue Card.
 The job must meet the [Blue Card requirements](#blue-card-requirements).

 **[How to find a job in Berlin ➞](/guides/find-a-job-in-berlin)**

-If you can, [find a job](/guides/find-a-job-in-berlin) before you come to Germany.
-When you arrive in Germany, you can focus on other problems like [finding an apartment](/guides/find-a-flat-in-berlin), [opening a bank account](/guides/first-bank-account-in-germany) and [getting health insurance](/guides/german-health-insurance).
+It's better if you [find a job](/guides/find-a-job-in-berlin) before you come to Germany.
+When you arrive, you can focus on other problems like [finding an apartment](/guides/find-a-flat-in-berlin), [opening a bank account](/guides/first-bank-account-in-germany) and [getting health insurance](/guides/german-health-insurance).

 ### 3. Prepare your Blue Card application

 Before your Blue Card appointment at the *[[Ausländerbehörde]]*, you must...

 - [ ] **Find a place to live**
     To get a Blue Card, you must prove that you have a place to live.
-Choose a place that lets you register your address.
-If you can't register your address, you might not get a Blue Card.[^1] This can take a long time. - [How to find an apartment](/guides/find-a-flat-in-berlin)
+It's really hard to find an apartment.
+Choose a place that lets you [register your address](/glossary/Anmeldung).
+If you can't register your address, you might not get a Blue Card.[^1] - [How to find an apartment](/guides/find-a-flat-in-berlin)
 - [ ] **Open a bank account**
     You need a bank account to pay your rent, pay your Blue Card application fees, and get paid by your employer.
 You can use a bank from any EU country. - [How to choose a bank](/guides/first-bank-account-in-germany)
 - [ ] **Get health insurance**